TomLiDev/mildew-detector/README.md

 EPIC 5 - Create Streamlit Dashboard

 This epic includes the user stories which define the business user facing requirements, so that the ML project and key deliverables can be interacted with and users can engage and make use of the functionality offered.

+- Design dashboard page to answer business requirement 1
+- Design dashboard page to answer business requirement 2
+- Create design document

+- Create python files for dashboard pages
 - Create project summary dashboard page
 - Create Mildew Detector dashboard page
 - Create Mildew Prediction dashboard page
 - Create Project Hypothesis and Success dashboard page

+- Customise dashboard background
+- Add 'green pixel' analysis to project hypotheses
+- Support different image formats
+- Location field

 ### The Scope Plane